-Teena felt two of the Mexican women at her side, their hands ever so lightly on her clothes—her skirt gone, yes, her coat that had been such a wrong choice, then her blouse that had been a good choice.
-She hadn't thought of being naked in front of Steve this way, not in a small crowd or with thoughtful attendants, though she did remember thinking something about a maid and a valet, the sort of people who always knew everything that was going on but would never tell a soul.
+Teena felt two of the Mexican women at her side, their hands ever so lightly on her clothes—her skirt gone, yes, her coat, such a wrong choice, then her blouse, a good choice.
+She hadn't thought of being naked in front of Steve this way, not in a small crowd or with thoughtful attendants, though she did remember thinking something about a maid and a valet, the sort of people who always knew everything going on but would never tell a soul.
 Fit, though—she was that—well-conditioned with all internal systems healthy and full of life.
 Perhaps she'd become a before person in counterpoint to various diseases or unhealthy habits: clear arteries, clean lungs, a vibrant liver; scarless, too, and unbunioned, unbent, unbroken, and even naturally curly hair.

 Perfect, yes, with finally a way to put that perfection to use.